CodeNaveen-in/AppDev-IITM/README.md

-# 🛠️ AppDev-IITM: MAD1 — Modern Application Development
+# Modern Application Development Course

 Welcome to my organized repository for the **Modern Application Development (MAD1)** course at **IIT Madras (Diploma in Programming track)**.
 This is where I keep my course notes, GRPA solutions, and code experiments as I explore the art and science of building modern, responsive web apps.